This article is inspired by our Rough Guides guidebooks — your essential guides for travelling the world.

-Leashed to a stake in the ground, the buffalo's entire body squirmed as its broad throat was slit, its knees buckling and its huge torso collapsing onto the grass.
-With its last breath, it raised its head high into the air, the gash across its neck stretched wide open and gushing.
-Finally the bull's head lowered to rest against the wet ground.
-It was at this point that the old animists of Toraja, an ethnic group in south Suluwesi, believed the deceased had finally passed on, headed at last towards Puya, the land of souls.
+Finally, the bull's head lowered to rest against the wet ground.
+It was at this point that the old animists of Toraja, an ethnic group in south Sulawesi, believed the deceased had finally passed on, headed at last towards Puya, the land of souls.

-One of Toraja’s famous funerals was underway.
-Earlier that morning in Rantepao – capital of the North Toraja Regency on the island of Sulawesi – my wife Joanna and I had hired a motorbike for £4 and sped off through the hills in search of one such ceremony, said to be getting started somewhere to the southeast.
+One of Toraja’s famous Sulawesi funerals was underway.
+Earlier that morning in Rantepao – the capital of the North Toraja Regency on the island of Sulawesi in Indonesia– my wife Joanna and I had hired a motorbike for £4 and sped off through the hills in search of one such ceremony, said to be getting started somewhere to the southeast.

 Next came the eulogies, then more food, and finally, one of the buffaloes was dragged onto the patch of grass.
 It wasn’t long after the first bit of bloodletting that Joanna was ready to get moving again.